-You probably played Monopoly (check out my top 5 pick on best monopoly editions) many times, without thinking too much into what you are actually doing, just trying to have fun.
-Perhaps you were more successful than others, perhaps less, or maybe you didn’t even care as long it was good time spent with friends.
-But if you’re more of a curious type, you possibly asked yourself how can some players win monopoly every time you play?
+You probably played Monopoly many times, without thinking too much into what you are actually doing, just trying to have fun.
+Perhaps you were more successful than others, perhaps less, or maybe you didn’t even care as long it was a good time spent with friends.
+But if you’re more of a curious type, you possibly asked yourself how can some players win monopoly almost every time they play?

-Properties are the key asset in monopoly and you should strive to own as many as possible.
+Properties are the key asset in Monopoly and you should strive to own as many as possible.
 Don’t save your money – buy, buy, buy.
-It means that you have more property – and it means your opponents have less as there is limited number of them available.
+It means that you have more property – and it means your opponents have less as there is a limited number of them available.

-In the beginning of the game you should buy every property you possibly can.
-This is especially true for the properties you can get a monopoly on or can prevent other players to get monopoly.
-Mortgage (currently) unnecessary properties if you have to.
+At the beginning of the game, you should buy every property you possibly can.
+This is especially true for the properties you can get a monopoly on or can prevent other players to get a monopoly.
+Mortgage properties that you currently don’t need, if you have to.

-Three Houses are the Best Kind of Houses
+2. Three Houses Are The Best Kind Of Houses

 As soon as you get your first monopoly, spend everything on houses – including mortgages.
 If you look at the property card, you’ll notice there is a big difference in rent from two to three houses, so three is the number you should be aiming for on your properties.
 When you have three houses, you are better off spending your money on another color.

 You should upgrade to four houses later on, but don’t build hotels.
-Hotels are your enemy, because they free up the houses to other players.
-Only build hotels, if you can also build those houses on other property.
+Hotels are your enemy because they free up the houses for other players.
+Only build hotels, if you can also build those houses on other properties.

-There are 32 houses in a standard set of monopoly, and you should aim lock down as many of them.
-If you have 24 on board, that only leaves 8 to your opponents – guess who is gonna win that game?
+There are 32 houses in a standard set of Monopoly, and you should aim to lock down as many of them.
+If you have 24 on board, that only leaves 8 to your opponents – guess who is going to win that game?

 If you were ever in prison (hopefully you don’t have that experience), your first natural instinct was probably (I say probably, because I don’t have jail time experience myself) that you should try to get out as soon as possible by any means possible.

-Many people make the same mistake in monopoly, because they feel jail has excluded them from the game and they want to keep playing.
-They understand “playing” as in moving on the board, while you should understand “playing” as collecting the rent and not having to pay any.
+Many people make the same mistake in monopoly because they feel jail has excluded them from the game and they want to keep playing.
+They understand “playing” as moving on the board, while you should understand “playing” as collecting the rent and not having to pay any.

-So, relax, stay in the jail for as long as possible and collect rent without any danger of paying one.
+So, relax, stay in jail for as long as possible, and collect rent without any danger of paying one.

 What?
 You always thought the best property in the game is at the end of the board, those two super luxurious tiles?
 That’s a popular fallacy (and the one you can use profitably when trading).

-Statistically, jail is the most visited tile, and when you move out of jail, 7 is the most common throw of the dice.
-That lands you right in the middle of the orange.
-Combine that with relatively cheap housing, and you get the most profitable tiles in monopoly.
+Statistically, jail is the most visited tile, and when you move out of jail, 7 is the most common roll of the dice.
+This lands you right in the middle of the orange.
+Combine that with relatively cheap housing, and you get the most profitable tiles in Monopoly.

-Of course, you won’t always have the luxury of luck to own orange – red is second best.
-Then, the further away you go from here, the worst off are you.
+Of course, you won’t always have the luxury of luck to own orange: red is second best.
+Then, the further away you go from there, the worst off you are.

-As a rule of thumb, use properties on the second and third side of the board as your prime source of income.
+As a rule of thumb, use properties on the second and third sides of the board as your prime source of income.

-The first player to have a monopoly has a big advantage over others and you should do everything in your power to be that player.
+The first player to have a monopoly (all properties of a certain color) has a big advantage over others and you should do everything in your power to be that player.
 Even though the orange is best, having a purple monopoly is still better than having no monopoly.

 Remember all those properties you bought at the beginning?
 They are gonna come real handy in negotiations.
 It’s fine to give monopolies to other players, as long as you get a better one.
 And with the knowledge of prime properties, you can get a better deal, while making the other side think they got the better deal.